 Jake’s most compelling work comes as Lou Bloom, an intelligent sociopath, who begins night crawling as a stringer for a local television station after discovering his fascination for it.
 Under Dan Gilroy’s enabling direction, Jake grows Bloom’s personality from a well-spoken, adequately informed, and seemingly resourceful petty thief, to a soulless vulture selling people’s tragedy for heavy paycheques, with care and purpose.
 Every time Bloom finds a “picturesque” frame on the job – including the time moving a victim of a bloody car accident – his eyes light up like a five-year-old seeing his favorite toy.
 Despite the macabre reality of the plot, ‘Nightcrawler’ also has a comedic element that Jake executes so well that it lends a certain innocence to Bloom.
 Like when he runs from the Granada Hills house and lectures Ric on taking initiative or the time he sells a stolen bike with fast-talking, complex, untrue details.

 The emancipated frame and tied-back hair really make the crazy eyes pop, an essential component in Bloom’s portrait.
 Just like any sociopath, Bloom keeps himself neat and has a clockwork-like work rigor.
 Jake’s creation of Bloom and his untamed, wild spirit springboards on Dan Gilroy’s magnificent writing.
 Reading the script, the dialogue really jumps out at you and also gives you a sense of how well Jake and Gilroy worked together to articulate Bloom’s character and the broader theme of unethical modern-day journalism.
-Jake’s biggest success with Bloom is that, in retrospect, there is hardly any person who, without knowing what he really does, would be able to resist engaging with and getting drawn in by his charm.
+Jake’s greatest success as Bloom is that, looking back, hardly anyone could resist engaging with and being drawn in by his charm, without knowing his true nature.

 The charm that he spews masks his venomous insides for people.
 On the customary rewatch, I found a hard-hitting Bloom dialogue.
 “What if my problem wasn’t that I don’t understand people but that I don’t like them?”
 It instantly reminded me of Daniel Plainview’s similar remark in There Will Be Blood (2007).
 The two characters not only share a similar worldview but also establish themselves on the back of smart work and innate talent.
 Both live their lives as con-men, bent on taking and taking from other people on the promise of giving them false hope.
 Lou Bloom is the quintessential antihero today’s generational moviegoers have come to worship.
 Jake Gyllenhaal delivers a resounding performance that is in equal parts as shocking, as it is a living truth of the society.